 Very few shops sell products of vital importance so customers have to buy them and buy often.
 But people still get hooked on Apple products, right?
 They enjoy the experience that comes with buying those products and happily make Apple’s CLV huge.

-A few ways to achieve that feeling and stimulate customers to stick around for longer are:
+A few ways to achieve that feeling and improve customer loyalty are:

 Customers are loyal as long as you don’t fail.
 After all, they pay to get a certain item.
 You can have the prettiest site and the best promotions, and if your product quality goes down, so will customer satisfaction.